-The name backdoor might sound strange, but it can be very dangerous if one is located on your computer system or network.
-The question is, how dangerous is a backdoor, and what are the implications if your network is affected.
+The term “backdoor” might sound strange, but it can be very dangerous if one is present on your computer system or network.
+The question is, how dangerous is a backdoor, and what are the implications if your network is affected?

-In this article meant for beginners, we are going to take a look at what a backdoor is and how hackers use backdoors to gain access to computer systems around the world.
+In this beginner-friendly article, we will look at what a backdoor is and how hackers use them to gain access to computer systems worldwide.

 What is a Backdoor

-OK, so a backdoor is basically a way for hackers to bypass regular encryption methods on a computer, which then allows them to enter the system and collect data such as passwords and other important information.
+A backdoor is basically a way for hackers to bypass standard encryption on a computer, allowing them to access the system and steal data such as passwords and other important information.
 Sometimes a backdoor is designed for so-called good purposes.
-For example, a situation may arise when a system admin loses access, and as such, only a backdoor could provide access.
+For example, a system admin may lose access, and only a backdoor can provide access.

 In many cases, victims have no idea a backdoor is installed on their computer, and that’s a problem because they have no idea their data is being siphoned by outsiders and probably sold on the dark web.
 Let us talk about this topic in detail.